pixelcog/parallax.js/README.md

 Please also check our [v2.0.0-alpha](https://github.com/pixelcog/parallax.js/tree/v2.0.0-alpha)!
 We'd be happy to receive your feedback!

 **ATTENTION:** please use the issue tracker for bug reports and feature requests ONLY!
-For questions and topics which go along the lines "I cannot get this to work" please turn to stackoverflow for help and use the tag #parallax.js.
+For questions and topics which go along the lines "I cannot get this to work" please turn to [stackoverflow.com](https://stackoverflow.com/questions/tagged/parallax.js) for help and use the tag [parallax.js](https://stackoverflow.com/questions/tagged/parallax.js).
 Thank you for your understanding!

 ## Installation